UniversalDependencies/docs/embedsd.md

 ---
 layout: base
-title:  'Embedded SD Visualisation test'
+title:  'Embedded Visualisation'
 ---

 # Basic document structure and editing

-The pages are written using the [Markdown language](http://daringfireball.net/projects/markdown/syntax) and dependency examples are in-lined between div tags, as shown below.
+These pages are written using the [Markdown language](http://daringfireball.net/projects/markdown/syntax) and dependency examples are in-lined between div tags, as shown below.
 For example, the source for this page is [here](https://raw.githubusercontent.com/fginter/sdmanualtest/gh-pages/embedsd.md) and can be edited either directly on GitHub or in a text editor using the normal edit-commit-push cycle.

 # Automatic parse visualization

-## Simple example
+## Simple examples

 A single tree can be embedded using code like this